alx-melnichuk/gelenium-ui/projects/gelenium-ui/README.md

 An element with an "underline" appearance.
 ![img1_br_rd_und.png](https://github.com/alx-melnichuk/gelenium-ui/raw/master/img1_br_rd_und.png)

-There are also other features of these components that can be seen on the demo site [gelenium-ui-demo](https://alx-melnichuk.github.io/gelenium-ui-demo/).
+There are also other features of these components that can be seen on the demo site.